DevNull-l1r/Deadbolt/README.md

 # Deadbolt
 ## By Null

-Deadbolt is a simple app that lets you lock down your files with high-grade encryption.
+Deadbolt is a simple app that lets you lock down your files with "high-grade" encryption.
 You simply just choose the file in the app or drag and drag to lock or unlock them.

 ## How it Works